Othyus Jeffers: Barangay Ginebra San Miguel (2016)

 On January 4, 2016, he signed with the Barangay Ginebra San Miguel for the 2016 PBA Commissioner's Cup and also for the 2016 Governors' Cup.

 Post-playing career

 On December 22, 2016, it was announced that Jeffers would return to Robert Morris University of the National Association of Intercollegiate Athletics (NAIA) and served as associate head coach.
+He accumulated a 9–19 record during his first season as head coach in 2017–18.